Naomi Shihab Nye

 Naomi Shihab Nye was born on March 12, 1952, in St. Louis to a Palestinian father and an American mother.
 During her high school years, she lived in Ramallah in Palestine, the Old City in Jerusalem, and San Antonio, Texas, where she later received her BA in English and world religions from Trinity University.

 Nye gives voice to her experience as an Arab American through poems about heritage and peace that overflow with a humanitarian spirit.
-About her work, the poet William Stafford has said, “her poems combine transcendent liveliness and sparkle along with warmth and human insight.
+About her work, the poet William Stafford has said, “Her poems combine transcendent liveliness and sparkle along with warmth and human insight.
 She is a champion of the literature of encouragement and heart.
 Reading her work enhances life.”

 Nye’s poems and short stories have appeared in various journals and reviews throughout North America, Europe, and the Middle and Far East.
-She has traveled to the Middle East and Asia for the United States Information Agency three times, promoting international goodwill through the arts.
+She has traveled to the Middle East and Asia for the United States Information Agency (USIA) three times, promoting international goodwill through the arts.